AlenToma/expo-sqlite-wrapper/README.md

     tableHasChanges: (item: TablaStructor<D>) => Promise<boolean>;
 }
 ```
+### Lastly
+If you use obfuscator-io-metro-plugin and use IQuery
+You should execlude those part of the code by using /* javascript-obfuscator:disable */ - Disable obfuscation for the rest of the file
+as it interfere with IQuery
+when You for example use Column(x=> x.name), the javascript-obfuscator will rename those expression and it will not be valid anymore.

 This Library is new and I am using it for my project and decided too put it on npm, so there may be some issues discovered later.
 Please report those so I could make sure to fix them.